chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 (and their latest version) that contain ``<query>`` in their names (case-insensitive).
 If no query is provided, all packages in the registry will be listed.

+Searching with the ``--show`` flag will output the toml file of a package if the search returns a single package.
+If the package has multiple versions it will return the most recent.

 .. note::

     Packages will be listed regardless of their ``chplVersion`` compatibility.